keegoid-nr/useful-scripts/synthetics-private-locations/runtime-container-logs/README.md

 - Verify the container is creating files at the expected paths
 - Check that the script has permission to execute Docker commands
 - Ensure the image name matches exactly (use `docker images` to verify)
+- If using a custom image, ensure the internal path structure matches `/app/<runtime-name>/...`

 ### Script exits with "docker: command not found"